Skip to main content

 };

 A Type Script for .wraith name registration on CKB.
-Each name is a Cell with:
+Each name is stored as a live Cell.
+The type script validates creation, update, and destruction of name Cells.

 FieldContent